io-key/node-red-contrib-io-key/README.md

 - Import the Node-RED flow from below

-### Step 2: Set up Mindsphere
+### Step 2: Set up MindSphere

-- Create a mindsphere asset
+- Create a MindSphere asset
 - Generate an onboard token
 - Copy the onboard token into the mindconnect node

-### Step 2: Test it
+### Step 3: Test it

-- Now you have successfully set up your Azure Communication
+- Now you have successfully set up your MindSphere Communication

 ### Flow: